lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - 1.0.26.1 Patch 2, May 26 2020:
   - Fixed filament runout sensor bug (now enabled by default in the provided config.ini file)
   - Fixed rotate UI button on sreen menu (previously, the screen was not rotated of 180� by pressing on rotate button)
-  - Minor fixes (some language translations, some Celsius degree symbols etc...)
+  - Minor fixes (some language translations, some Celsius degree symbols etc.)

 - 1.0.26.1 Patch, May 22 2020:
   - Fixed all bugs on 1.0.26.1